-This post is designed for those that have decided RSS is something to look into, but aren’t sure where to start.
+This post is designed for those that have decided RSS is something to look into, but aren't sure where to start.
 I'll outline a couple of steps to get you started, some recommendations about various feed readers and who might find them useful, along with some usability tips.

 Get a Feed Reader